STRICTLY EMBARGOED UNTIL 00:01 ON FRIDAY 20 SEPTEMBER

 investment from the Coastal Revival Fund to allow them to reach their full economic

-The successful projects to receive funds are:
+The latest projects to receive funds are:

 Cumbria Coastal Activities Centre - £2.45 million